MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/out-of-memory-error.md

 To resolve this issue, you'll need to either reduce the size of the browser window or disconnect all existing connections and try connecting again.
 If you still encounter this issue after doing these things, ask your local admin or tech support for help.

+## Authentication issues while using an N SKU

 This issue may also be happening because you're using an N SKU without a media features pack.
 To resolve this issue, [install the media features pack](https://support.microsoft.com/topic/media-feature-pack-list-for-windows-n-editions-c1c6fffa-d052-8338-7a79-a4bb980a700a).

+## Authentication issues when TLS 1.2 support not enabled

-You can also encounter this issue when your client either doesn't support TLS 1.2 or doesn't have it enabled.
+Authentication issues can also happen when your client either doesn't support TLS 1.2 or doesn't have it enabled.
 To learn how to enable TLS 1.2 on a compatible client, see [Enable TLS 1.2 on client or server operating systems](/troubleshoot/azure/active-directory/enable-support-tls-environment?tabs=azure-monitor#enable-tls-12-on-client-or-server-operating-systems).